 Participants will receive a detailed calendar of special events and field trips.

-While in Cracow, students will not spend their entire time in the classroom.
+While in Krakow, students will not spend their entire time in the classroom.
 Several excursions are planned to introduce all participants to the culture and history of Poland.
 Although participation is not mandatory, the cost of all planned day trips is included in the program fee.